 Moreover, Mr. Tarantino writes in a way that assumes the audience is smart enough to know the reality of the events his films portray.
 Considering contemporary efforts were conceived under the notion that the average audience member is a complete dullard with a shorter attention span than a goldfish, it is nearly impossible to overstate what a breath of fresh air this was in 2019.
 Most critics at the time were under the impression that points needed to be hammered into their audience’s heads, slowly eroding the importance of good storytelling over time.
 Mr. Tarantino elected not to play this game, and his emerged an effort superior to most of 2019’s output because of it.

 In 2019, I ended up writing an article in which I talked about five classic films the critics of yesteryear would have hated had they been imbued with contemporary sensibilities.
 To be clear, I didn’t write that with the intent of complaining about changing values.
 Of course, certain aspects of older works aren’t going to age well when you’re comparing them to modern societal values.
-To wit, even something as forward-looking as Billy Wilder’s The Apartment isn’t immune, having a scene in which its protagonist causally mentions looking up a female co-worker’s social security number.
-Identity theft wasn’t nearly as much of a widespread issue in 1960 as it would end up being several decades down the line, so such an act could still be written off as harmless at the time.
+One example that springs to mind would be Billy Wilder’s The Apartment.
+It was a remarkably forward-looking film that tackled the touchy subject of workplace sexual harassment in a way that continues to resonate to this day.
+It also includes a scene in which its protagonist causally mentions looking up a female co-worker’s social security number.
+If anybody in a contemporary film did that, it would immediately and permanently turn the audience against them.
+In 1960, identity theft wasn’t nearly as much of a widespread issue as it would end up being several decades down the line, so such an act could still be written off as endearingly mischievous.

 Instead, my real goal with the article was to make a case that the standards of contemporary critics had slackened significantly since Hollywood’s glory days.
 By the end of the 2010s, they were starting to promote horribly written films because they reflected their viewpoints back at them.
 The point of no return occurred in 2017 with the release of The Last Jedi.
 Because of its overwhelming financial success, everyone now knew that the emperor was naked.
 Less than ten years after the debut of Transformers: Revenge of the Fallen, the same people who lamented that a piece of dumb Hollywood shlock could be so successful approved of a piece of dumb Hollywood schlock just because it checked all of their boxes.
 Oftentimes, people will try to prove they’re nothing like those beneath them only to demonstrate they’re not so different when push comes to shove.